trln/d2d-client/README.md

     $ bundle

+To run tests:

+    $ bundle exec rspec

 Or install it yourself as:

     $ bundle exec rake install

-To run tests:

-    $ bundle exec rspec

-Note that, because this repository is private, you may have to log in to `github.com` in order to pull it into your project.

 ## Usage